kriskowal/gtor/README.md

 };
 ```

-So a buffer fits nicely in the realm of reactive interfaces.
+So a buffer fits in the realm of reactive interfaces.
 A buffer has an asynchronous iterator, which serves as the getter side.
 It also has an asynchronous generator, which serves as the setter dual.
 The buffer itself is akin to an asynchronous, plural value.